Through nurturing trust and strong relationships, our learning adventure will see each and every one of us thrive in God’s love.

 We believe that even with God’s love we can sometimes experience challenges.
 Just like our patron saints, Mary and Peter, they experienced difficult times in their life that took strength and perseverance to overcome.
 At our school, we value this challenge and encourage children to experience it, knowing that together with our support and love, they will experience a successful outcome be it in an academic subject or through social experiences.
 We are all exploring our own talents and each day we ‘Set Sail for Success’

-We have twelve core values that we embody in all that we do:
+We have 4 core values that we embody in all that we do: